 3. Let them redeem a fitness perk

-One of the best types of employee benefits provided by large companies like Microsoft and WeWork is a fitness center membership.
+One of the best types of employee benefits provided by large companies like Microsoft and WeWork is a fitness centre membership.

 By providing fitness as a perk sponsored by the company, you make wellness a priority among employees and ultimately, keep them happy.

-Encourage employees to get a membership at their favorite gym or yoga center which can be reimbursed by the company.
+Encourage employees to get a membership at their favourite gym or yoga centre which can be reimbursed by the company.
+Boost employee engagement instantly!